-Berchtesgaden is a quaint, quiet pocket of southeastern Germany, and it’s one of our favorite places.
-With beautiful mountains, lakes, picturesque nearby towns, beer gardens, and what’s not to love?
+Berchtesgaden is a quaint, quiet pocket of southeastern Germany, and it’s one of our favorite places in the world.
+With beautiful mountains, lakes, picturesque nearby towns, and beer gardens, what’s not to love?

 A home base for the Nazi’s during World War II, Berchtesgaden balances the importance of keeping the memory of those atrocities alive while embracing the beauty and culture of the area.

 If you are headed to Munich for Oktoberfest or Salzburg in Austria, adding a few days in Berchtesgaden to your itinerary is a must.
 Get out of the bustling cities and enjoy this peaceful mountain retreat with all the amenities of a big city.

 - The Berchtesgaden Guest Card

 - Take a Boat Ride & Hike Lake Kognigsee